AmenAnthem/emuhub-legacy/README.md

 To be able to use a gamepad in Emuhub you need to add the jinput dlls (which are available on github) into the folder 'natives'.

 ### Configuring systems
-systems.json is used to to get the informations on which systems are supposedto be displayed, and which commands are supported for each system.
+systems.json is used to to get the informations on which systems are supposed to be displayed, and which commands are supported for each system.

 If you start the program without this file it will be generated automatically with an example inside.